How to Start an Instagram Blog from Scratch: An 8-Step Guide

 Being an influencer means holding an authoritative power.
 You can influence people, shape their thoughts and endorse the products you use.

 However, with great power comes great responsibility.
 As an influencer, it may get tempting to sign every brand deal that comes your way, but you need to be selective.
-So, reach out to brands on Influencer marketing sites, and build your blog and sign only certain kinds of brand deals that you want to do,
+So, build your blog, look for opportunities on influencer marketing sites, and sign only brand deals that aren’t against your business goals and align with your principles.

 Sell your products

 Selling your products on Instagram requires a strategic approach.
-You need to build trust through your free content to enable people to buy from you.
-The link in bio, swipe up feature for over 10k follower accounts, CTAs in captions, and your stories are for selling.
+You need to build trust through your free content (a.k.a. lead magnet) to encourage people to buy from you.
+The link in bio, CTAs in captions, and story links are all for selling.
 Through your free content, you can warm up your potential customers and persuade them to buy from you.

 Affiliate programs